 All AMIDEAST EdAbroad classes are held at AMIDEAST's local centers, located in the heart of the capital cities.
 Each center has modern classrooms, a student lounge, internet access, and a small library.

 Our programs have 15-25 students on average, with a maximum enrollment of 45 students, so your classes will be small and maximize the student-to-faculty ratio.

 You will be able to choose your classes prior to the start of your program as part of the post-acceptance Academic Planning Questionnaire on the online portal.
 There is an add/drop period at the start of each term if you want to change your chosen courses.
 Course assignments are made on a first-come first-serve basis, so fill it out as soon as possible!

-All students with previous Arabic experience are required to complete a placement test (found in the online portal) prior to arrival so they may be placed in the level appropriate for their Arabic language proficiency.
+All students with previous Arabic experience are required to complete an oral placement test upon arrival to their host country.
+The placement test will determine the level appropriate for their Arabic language proficiency.

 YES, students need to bring all Arabic textbooks with them.
 Some Area Studies courses will also require students to bring some books with them.
 Many of these books are unavailable or very expensive in the host country.
 AMIDEAST staff will notify you of any textbooks that you need to purchase in advance of your program.

 Students taking the 8-credit blended Modern Standard & Colloquial Arabic course in the semester programs or 6-credit blended Modern Standard & Colloquial Arabic in the summer programs will need the THIRD EDITION of Al-Kitaab fi Ta'allum Al Arabiya.

 - Blended Modern Standard & Colloquial Arabic: 120 contact hours, 8 credits

 - Colloquial Arabic: 45 contact hours, 3 credits

 - Content/Elective Courses: 45 contact hours, 3 credits